11 DPO Symptoms: What Should You Expect when TTC?

 What is 11 DPO?

 When you’re trying to get pregnant, timing is everything and the days past ovulation, or DPO, are no exception.
-11 DPO refers to 11 days past ovulation – or the time when your body begins to ramp up production of the pregnancy hormone hCG as well as estrogen and progesterone.
+11 DPO refers to 11 days past ovulation – or the time when your body begins to ramp up production of the pregnancy hormone hCG as well as estrogen and progesterone (and yes, you can test your estrogen levels at home).

 Together, these hormones can produce early signs and symptoms of pregnancy and help many women watch for subtle changes wondering if their TTC effort was successful.